“Pain that the world’s dictionaries cannot describe” .. the suffering of Lebanese women in the face of breast cancer

 But Nassar wondered, “Until the mechanization is completed, what does a cancer patient do and who provides him with his medicine?”
 He added, “We are waiting for the adoption of a law in the House of Representatives that requires the Ministry of Health to continue working with the mechanization that is being prepared, so that it is not canceled by any new minister, and thus the return From favoritism and lack of transparency in drug distribution.

-A large number of patients died because they were unable to buy medicine or pay the hospital bill, as Professor Nasr stresses, “At a time when we still hear the Lebanese Minister of Health talking for two years about solutions without seeing any progress on the ground, because unfortunately, after it was Before 2018, Lebanon was known as Al Sharq Hospital, the hospitalization in it deteriorated dramatically, and here we are trying everything in our power to return to the minimum level to continue treating patients.”
+A large number of patients died because they were unable to buy medicine or pay the hospital bill, as Professor Nasr stresses, “At a time when we still hear the Lebanese Minister of Health talking for two years regarding solutions without seeing any progress on the ground, because unfortunately, following it was Before 2018, Lebanon was known as Al Sharq Hospital, the hospitalization in it deteriorated dramatically, and here we are trying everything in our power to return to the minimum level to continue treating patients.”

 It does not depend on the medicine, as a cancer patient in general, as Soraya stresses, needs psychological treatment from the difficult stages he is going through, “to accept his shape, which changes a lot as a result of treatment, for example, I increased my weight and changed my features and even the quality of my hair, but in our country we suffer psychologically and confuse Right and left, and we are trying to secure treatment and its costs, so how can we secure side treatments that are no less important than the basic treatment.”